 This rectangle doesn't necessarily have to be perfectly centered by any means, but make sure that you're leaving enough space around it so you have enough area to add things into your room!

 *Don't make this rectangle to small or narrow, as it will make your room look more like a long hallway.
 And don't make your rectangle to big, as this will make it seem like your standing too close to your back wall!

 2. Create a very light cross in the center of your rectangle/back wall by aligning your ruler to opposite corners of your rectangle (top-left to bottom-right and top-right to bottom-left).

 Make a dot right where these diagonal lines intersect.
 This will represent your vanishing point.

 3. Next, you're drawing the four corners of your room!
 To do this, align your ruler with your vanishing point and each of the corners of your back wall to draw four lines outward.

 Fill up the rest of the area on your floor, ceiling and walls with light lines like we did in the first exercise.
 Avoid filling in your back wall with lines, as you won't be needing them there.

 4. Switch to your softer-lead pencil and re-trace the corners of your room to make them a bit darker.
 This will allow you to better visualize your floor, walls and ceiling.

-*Watch the embedded video and pause as many times as you need to to see how I do it.
+*Check out the embedded video and pause as many times as you need to to see how I do it, step-by-step.